-- (c) be informed by consultation with the local Fire Brigade and where the land adjoins Council, State or Commonwealth land, the relevant land manager; - (d) include consideration of potential off-site sources of fire hazard including particular land uses or physical features of the surrounding area (including details of properties within 100m of the land); - (e) address the impacts of the proposed development on the level of fire hazard experienced by other land in the surrounding area, including any land containing water, electricity, gas or telecommunications infrastructure; - (f) address any implications for areas of environmental significance, areas of cultural heritage significance or areas of landscape significance, including steps taken to minimise the potential impacts of specified fire hazard mitigation measures; - (g) address the potential impacts of bushfire hazard mitigation measures on slope stability, and on water quality in local receiving waters; - (h) specify fire hazard mitigation measures, such as:- - (i) elements of the development design, including the layout of roads and driveways, and the location, size and orientation of lots and buildings; - a. specifications and materials for building design and construction in accordance with the Building Code of Queensland; - b. fire fighting infrastructure, including water supply and storage, equipment and fittings, fire breaks and maintenance/access trails; - c. potential areas of clearing of native vegetation based on an ecological assessment report or environmental management plan recently prepared for the site; - d. details of landscape design requirements, including installation and maintenance requirements; - e. information for occupants, including required training for persons employed on the site during both construction and operational phases; - f. details of long term management requirements, including the frequency, extent and intensity of burning in areas proposed to be subject to regular controlled ignitions; - g. details of areas to be subject to mosaic or patch burning techniques and manual fuel reduction zones; and - h. any other measures based on or identified in a recently approved ecological assessment report or environmental management plan for the site; - (i) identify the parties to be responsible for specific actions taken under the terms of the bushfire management plan; and - (j) provide justification for any variation from the bushfire hazard mitigation measures outlined in the Bushfire hazard overlay code.
+- (b) summarise the results of the bushfire hazard assessment undertaken for the land, including identification of the various parts of the land that have been determined to be high, medium and low bushfire hazard area; - (c) be informed by consultation with the local Fire Brigade and where the land adjoins Council, State or Commonwealth land, the relevant land manager; - (d) include consideration of potential off-site sources of fire hazard including particular land uses or physical features of the surrounding area (including details of properties within 100m of the land); - (e) address the impacts of the proposed development on the level of fire hazard experienced by other land in the surrounding area, including any land containing water, electricity, gas or telecommunications infrastructure; - (f) address any implications for areas of environmental significance, areas of cultural heritage significance or areas of landscape significance, including steps taken to minimise the potential impacts of specified fire hazard mitigation measures; - address the potential impacts of bushfire hazard mitigation measures on slope stability, and on water quality in local receiving waters; - (h) specify fire hazard mitigation measures, such as:- - (i) elements of the development design, including the layout of roads and driveways, and the location, size and orientation of lots and buildings; - a. specifications and materials for building design and construction in accordance with the Building Code of Queensland; - b. fire fighting infrastructure, including water supply and storage, equipment and fittings, fire breaks and maintenance/access trails; - c. potential areas of clearing of native vegetation based on an ecological assessment report or environmental management plan recently prepared for the site: - d. details of landscape design requirements, including installation and maintenance requirements; - e. information for occupants, including required training for persons employed on the site during both construction and operational phases; - details of long term management requirements, including the frequency, extent and intensity of burning in areas proposed to be subject to regular controlled ignitions; - g. details of areas to be subject to mosaic or patch burning techniques and manual fuel reduction zones; and - h. any other measures based on or identified in a recently approved ecological assessment report or environmental management plan for the site: - identify the parties to be responsible for specific actions taken under the terms of the bushfire management plan; and - (j) provide justification for any variation from the bushfire hazard mitigation measures outlined in the Bushfire hazard overlay code.